M66B/FairEmail/FAQ.md

 The error *...
 Read timed out ...* means that the email server is not responding anymore or that the internet connection is bad.

+The error *...
+Failed to load IMAP envelope ...* is caused by a bug in the IMAP server of your provider.
+One or more messages could not be retrieved due to an unrecoverable error in the IMAP protocol.

 See [here](https://linux.die.net/man/3/connect) for what error codes like EHOSTUNREACH and ETIMEDOUT mean.

 Possible causes are: